 DANIEL’S VISION (Daniel 7) 1.
 “I beheld till the thrones were cast down.”
 Verse 9.
 2. “And the Ancient of Days did sit.”
 Verse 9.
 3. “A fiery stream issued and came froth from before Him.”
 Verse 10.
 4. “One like the Son of man came … to the Ancient of Days, and they brought Him near before Him.”
 Verse 13.
 5. “The books were opened.”
 Verse 10.
 6. “Thousand thousands ministered unto Him, and ten thousand times ten stood before Him.”
 Verse 10.
 7.“The judgement was set, and the books were opened.”
 Verse 10.

 JOHN’S VISION (The Revelation) 1.
 “And I saw thrones.”
 Rev. 20:4 2.
 “And One sat on the throne.”
 Rev. 4:2.
 3. “And I saw as it were a sea of glass mingled with fire.”
 Rev. 15:2.
 4. “In the midst of the throne and of the four beasts… stood a Lamb.
 Rev. 5:6.
 5. “And the books were opened.”
 Rev. 20:12.
 6. “I heard the voice of many angels round about the throne…and the number of them was ten thousand times ten thousand, and thousands of thousands.”
 Rev. 5:11.
 7.“The hour of His Judgment is come.”
 Rev. 14:7.
-“And I saw the dead, and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books according to their works.”
+“And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books according to their works.”
 Rev. 20:12

 Both seers distinctly declare that the event which they saw was the “Judgment.”
 The difference between the two scenes is that Daniel was led to look into the Sanctuary while preparations were being made for the Judgment to convene; whereas John was led to look into the Sanctuary after the Judgment had been set up; in fact, John not only saw the Judgment in progress, but he saw the whole proceeding from start to finish.